Igniting ImpactUSE YOUR SCIENCE TO BENEFIT SOCIETY!

 The Impact Centre at the University of Toronto is dedicated to taking science to benefit society.
 We believe those who are highly skilled in science and technology can make positive impact by turning scientific discoveries into products that can be used by society.

-In these three themed Igniting Impact Challenge Events, our staff, who have expertise in both science and business, works with you to understand your science then guides you to identify interesting problems that you can attempt to solve.
+At Igniting Impact events our staff, who have expertise in both science and business, works with you to understand your science then guides you to identify interesting problems that you can attempt to solve.
 Already have an idea?
 Come tell us about it and we can refine it and help you plan out next steps!

 What’s the event like?